-The story of 2022 heading into 2023 is inflation.
+The story of the past few years has been inflation.
 Everyone is experiencing higher costs.
-One way for your business to reduce costs is to switch from paying a standard car allowance to a tax-free car reimbursement.
+One way for your business to reduce costs is to switch from paying a standard car allowance to a tax-free allowance.

 Tax-free car allowances are more valuable than ever, offering a key way for businesses to boost employee take-home pay while reducing overall costs.
 But the key to a non-taxable allowance is a set of accounting procedures.